 How do I get rid of ground wasps in my garden?

 Apply dust insecticide (Delta Dust or Tempo Dust) directly into the entrance hole at night using a hand duster.
 The dust spreads through the tunnel system as wasps move, collapsing the colony within 48 hours.
-For a chemical-free approach, pour boiling water into the entrance hole after dark and repeat for two to three consecutive nights.
+For a chemical-free approach, pour boiling water into the entrance after dark and repeat for two to three consecutive nights.

 Will wasps return to the same nest next year?